-- planning for instruction. - various aids to teaching Botany and application of ICT in teaching of Botany at various levels in higher secondary schools. - \circ identification and diagnoses of difficulties in learning Botany. - 3.
-Develops skills in - preparing, and using the appropriate instructional materials in teaching Botany. - preparing and using different techniques of evaluation of pupils; progress. - identifying learning difficulties in learning Botany. - ${\odot}\,$ various activities pertaining to teaching and learning. - $\circ\,$ Appreciates the contribution of the subjects to the teaching and learning.
+- o planning for instruction. - various aids to teaching Botany and application of ICT in teaching of Botany at various levels in higher secondary schools. - o identification and diagnoses of difficulties in learning Botany.

+- preparing, and using the appropriate instructional materials in teaching Botany. - preparing and using different techniques of evaluation of pupils; progress. - o identifying learning difficulties in learning Botany. - o various activities pertaining to teaching and learning. - Appreciates the contribution of the subjects to the teaching and learning.